awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Replication.Logical.md

    + For **Availability zone**, choose the same zone as for the writer DB instance\.
    + For **VPC Security Group**, choose the same group as for the writer DB instance\.

 1. Create an AWS DMS endpoint for the source\.

    Specify the publisher as the source endpoint by using the following settings:
    + For **Endpoint type**, choose **Source endpoint**\.
    + Choose **Select RDS DB Instance**\.
    + For **RDS Instance**, choose the DB identifier of the publisher's writer DB instance\.
    + For **Source engine**, choose **postgres**\.

 1. Create an AWS DMS endpoint for the target\.

    Specify the subscriber as the target endpoint by using the following settings:
    + For **Endpoint type**, choose **Target endpoint**\.
    + Choose **Select RDS DB Instance**\.
    + For **RDS Instance**, choose the DB identifier of the subscriber DB instance\.
    + Choose a value for **Source engine**\.
 For example, if the subscriber is an RDS PostgreSQL database, choose **postgres**\.
+If the subscriber is an Aurora PostgreSQL database, choose **aurora\-postgresql**\.

 1. Create an AWS DMS database migration task\.